bogwi/r-math/README.md

   ```

 **On nightly Rust (to enable SIMD):**
-- Run all benchmarks with SIMD:
+- Run all benchmarks with SIMD (freivalds_bench is the only one that uses SIMD):
   ```sh
   cargo bench --features simd
   ```